Labs64/DigiPass/readme.txt

 = Can I request new features and extensions to be included in future releases of the plugin? =

 We always welcome your feedback and would love to know what you would like to see done next with the plugin and what features you would like integrated.
-You can vote on and request new features and extensions in our DigiPass's [Issue Tracker](https://github.com/Labs64/digipass/issues)
+You can vote on and request new features and extensions in our DigiPass's [Issue Tracker](https://github.com/Labs64/DigiPass/issues)

 = Where can I report bugs? =

 If you have discovered a bug, we want to know so that we can get it fixed as soon as possible!
 We always work to make sure that the plugin is working fully prior to releasing an update but sometimes problems do arise.
-All bugs and issues can be reported on the DigiPass's [Issue Tracker](https://github.com/Labs64/digipass/issues).
+All bugs and issues can be reported on the DigiPass's [Issue Tracker](https://github.com/Labs64/DigiPass/issues).

 = I love DigiPass, it’s awesome!
 Can I contribute? =

 Yes you can!
-Join in on our [GitHub repository](https://github.com/Labs64/digipass) :) You can also leave us a nice review on the WordPress site to let others know what you think of the plugin!
+Join in on our [GitHub repository](https://github.com/Labs64/DigiPass) :) You can also leave us a nice review on the WordPress site to let others know what you think of the plugin!

 == Screenshots ==

-1. Adjust DigiPass Settings from within the WordPress CMS
-2. DigiPass Integration within the WordPress Media Library
-3. Media Library Overview with DigiPass Details
-4. Example layouts and styles for the DigiPass Table when integrated within the main site via ShortCode
-5. Custom Image Caption Shortcode to reflect Credit Information
+1. *TODO* ...

 == Changelog ==

-= 0.9.17 =
-* TODO

-= 0.9.16 =
-* Enable Freeimages
-* Use original photo URIs for the *Link* attribute
-* Add WordPress [caption] shortcode to the 'Shortcodes Reference' section
-* Introduce 'text' attribute to the [caption] shortcode; usage - [caption text="image caption"]...[/caption]

-= 0.9.15 =
-* Introduce additional *Link* attribute
-* Allow HTML usage at 'Copyright format' (e.g. &copy; <a href="%link%" target="__blank">%author%</a> - %caption%)
-* Use standard attributes 'title', 'caption' at 'Copyright format'

-= 0.9.14 =
-* Fixed [bug](http://wordpress.org/support/topic/error-after-updating-to-0913) introduced with v0.9.13

-= 0.9.13 (not-stable) =
-* Test and approve plugin for WordPress 3.9
-* Enable Flickr

-= 0.9.12 =
-* Add custom sizes at the credit table
-* Adapt NetLicensing authentication using apiKey

-= 0.9.11 =
-* German translation by Michail Preissnerov

-= 0.9.10 =
-* French translation by Lilian Ricaud

-= 0.9.9 =
-* Enable Pixelio

-= 0.9.8 =
-* Change default fields set at Media Library to Ident-Nr., Source, Author
-* Enable Fotolia

-= 0.9.7 =
-* Test and approve plugin for WordPress 3.8

-= 0.9.6 =
-* Integrate NetLicensing to validate activated plugin features

-= 0.9.5 =
-* Fix reset validation after plugin option save

-= 0.9.4 =
-* Activated plugin features box
-* Add 'Get Media Data' button at media library
-* Use stock agency credit format for shortcodes
-* Added credit formats for: Fotolia, iStockphoto, Shutterstock, Corbis_Images, Getty_Images

-= 0.9.3 =
-* Update plugin information

-= 0.9.2 =
-* Override WordPress [caption] shortcode
-* Use dropdown for source field
-* Add new table CSS style (mercury) for 'digipass_table'
-* Add new table CSS style (mars) for 'digipass_table'

-= 0.9.1 =
-* Add reference section

 = 0.9.0 =
 * Initial version